OSGConnect/tutorial-ScalingUp-R/README.md

 >     Singularity :~/tutorial-ScalingUp-R> exit
 >     $

-## Create a Submit File and Log Directory
+## Create a Submit File and Log Directories

 Now that we have our R script written and tested, we can begin building the submit file for our job.
 If we want to submit several